Skills

 Many registered users were dissatisfied with the experience and stopped using our application.
 Additionally, following our company’s rebranding, it became essential to align all systems for UI consistency.

-Impact: Removed guesswork, sped up bug fixes, and freed developers’ time from unnecessary meetings.
+Removed guesswork, sped up bug fixes, and freed developers’ time from unnecessary meetings.

-Part B
+Section B

 Dense visualization, confusing cycle, no CTA button, adding mental cognitive load to the user.